meciway/Dicee-Game/README.md

 # Dicee-Game

-Click Demo and try it by yourself!
+Click Demo and try it by yourself !
 Have a fun time :)

 You can view the site here [Click Me](https://meciway.github.io/Dicee-Game/)